Meteor-Community-Packages/meteor-simple-schema/README.md

 ```

 * `name`: The schema key as specified in the schema.
 * `type`: The type of error.
-Any string you want, or one of the strings in the `SimpleSchema.ErrorTypes` enum.
+Any string you want, or one of the strings in the `SimpleSchema.ErrorTypes` list.
 * `value`: Optional.
 The value that was not valid.
 Will be used to replace the
 `[value]` placeholder in error messages.